micheles/micheles.github.io/author.md

 differential geometry and symmetries in Quantum Field Theories.
 Then I got a Ph.
 D. about the Renormalization of Quantum Field Theory from the University of Pavia.
-At that point I moved on to Paris where I spent three years and half working on both Equilibrium and Out of Equilibrium Quantum Field Theory.
+At that point I moved on to Paris where I spent three years and a half working on both Equilibrium and Out of Equilibrium Quantum Field Theory.
 Later, I moved again, this time to the United States, and I spent a couple of years at the University of Pittsburgh, as a research associate, with some dabbling also in the Early Universe Cosmology.
-At that time I decided that it was time for a more radical change, so I quit Physics and become a programmer.
+At that time I decided that it was time for a more radical change, so I quit Physics and became a programmer.

 I rapidly became an expert on Python and I started writing papers on it, especially the famous ones about [metaclasses]